 Establishing and Maintaining the Central Settlement System

-The CMA shall operate and maintain the Central Settlement System to meet the requirements of the Market Code including the following CSDs: CSD 0201 (Settlement Timetable & Reporting), CSD 0202 (Meter Read Submission: Process), CSD 0203 (Meter Read Submission: Validation), CSD 0205 (Invoice Period Charge Calculation, Allocation & Aggregation), CSD 0206 (Trade Effluent Processes), CSD 0207 (RF Charge Calculation, Allocation & Aggregation), CSD 0301 (Data Transaction Catalogue) and CSD 0003 (Provider of Last Resort).
+The CMA shall operate and maintain the Central Settlement System to meet the requirements of the Market Code including the following CSDs: CSD 0201 (Settlement Timetable & Reporting), CSD 0202 (Meter Read Submission: Process), CSD 0203 (Meter Read Submission: Validation), CSD 0206 (Trade Effluent Processes), CSD 0207 (Charge Calculation, Allocation & Aggregation), CSD 0301 (Data Transaction Catalogue) and CSD 0003 (Provider of Last Resort).
 The CMA shall develop the Central Settlement System to take account of Approved Changes and/or Commission Changes except in respect of Temporary Transfers Arrangements and Permanent Disconnections, for which, such development shall be completed by 27th September, 2018.

 Provision of Meter Reads